Aunice Reed has a M.A. in Marriage and Family Therapy from Touro University. She has a M.S. in Addiction Counseling and B.A. in Psychology.

 Epilepsy is characterized by involuntary movement and sensation disturbances, as well as altered levels of consciousness, caused by excessive, uncoordinated neuronal activity.
 Frequently described as a “brain storm,” epileptic seizures are classified as partial or generalized, depending upon whether the affected individual experiences unconsciousness or not.
 If the person has a loss of consciousness, it is typically called a grand mal, a generalized seizure.
 Most seizures are of the temporal lobe type, and are the predominate kind of seizure.
 It is thought to be caused by hippocampal sclerosis, a condition in which cells of the hippocampus atrophy and die.

 Schizophrenia refers to a serious, chronic mental condition which causes an abnormal interpretation of reality.
 Symptoms include hallucinations, delusions, lack of emotional expression, uncoordinated movements and speech.
 The specific cause of schizophrenia is unknown, but several structural brain abnormalities have been discovered in patients with the condition.
+Strong genetic links have also been identified, such that certain gene types have been found to be affecting the action of the neurotransmitter dopamine, as well as epinephrine and norepinephrine.
 Research reports state that the hippocampus plays a role in the psychotic symptoms of schizophrenia.

 Science has advanced considerably since the old days of lobotomies, when it comes to comprehending how the brain is involved in regulating emotions.
-We now know that the concept of a lone system controlling all of human emotion is simplistic and actually requires action of many areas of the brain.
+We now know that the concept of a lone system controlling all of human emotion is simplistic and unlikely.
+Emotion, with all of it's facets, especially as it relates to mood, actually requires action of and involves many areas of the brain.
 We also know that the particular type of stimulus experienced determines the areas stimulated.

-Dr. Robert Sapolsky, Neuroscientist - Stanford University School of Medicine
+Dr. Robert Sapolsky, Neuroscientist Limbic System Lecture - Stanford University School of Medicine

 Aunice Yvonne Reed (author) from Southern California on April 09, 2015: